 The religious divide of the Indian subcontinent in 1947 gave rise to two nations, but it crushed humanity in genocidal and brutal waves.

-What peoples on both sides of the divide got?
+What do people on both sides of the divide get?
 A never-ending hostility.

-Caught in this hostility between the two neighbouring nations was Mr. Bakshi, who died recently in Jammu.
+Mr. Bakshi, who died in 2021 in Jammu, was caught in hostility between the two neighbouring nations.
 He lived a long life till the age of 103 years.

 Perhaps he waited for the opportunity that one day he would see the place of his childhood again.
 But it never happened.